10 Easy-to-Follow Money Rules to Improve Your Financial Health

 8. Earn enough to work only with people you respect and like

-Ramit refuses to wake up in the morning not looking forward to his day and future interactions.
-For him, kindness, respect, and trust are of the utmost importance when it comes to people he hires and works with.
+I refuse to wake up in the morning not looking forward to my day and future interactions.
+For me, kindness, respect, and trust are of the utmost importance when it comes to people I hire and work with.
 This might be one of those aha moments for you, too.
-If you find yourself miserable because you dread going to work each day because your boss is a bozo, you might implement a rule like this.
+If you find yourself miserable because you dread going to work each day because your boss is unkind, you might implement a rule like this.

 9. Prioritize time outside the spreadsheet

-Money rules are more than just figuring out how to put money in the bank; they are also about creating the life you want to live.
+Money rules are more than just figuring out how to put money in the bank and following your budgeting spreadsheet; they are also about creating the life you want to live.
 Your money rules might want to ensure that once everything is running smoothly according to your plan, you’re prioritizing family, loved ones, and your health.

 10. Marry the right person

-Have you noticed that Ramit’s rules are more about saying yes than saying no?
+Have you noticed that my rules are more about saying yes than saying no?
 It’s not about depriving yourself of little luxuries.
-Your money rules are just as much about investing in yourself especially when that investment can help you make even more money.
+Your money rules are just as much about investing in yourself, especially when that investment can help you make even more money.
 There are no limits on earning potential.
 However, there is a limit on how much you can cut.

 Remember, these are your rules catered to your unique interests, abilities, and lifestyle.
 And it’s OK to fall off the wagon and make mistakes.
 But always keep in mind that the real mistake is doing nothing.
 Anyone can make smart financial decisions with a solid, personalized plan that works for them.